Property Valuation

 Plan for 7–20 business days from appraisal assignment to report delivery, plus another 1–5 days for the Notice of Value.
 The fastest path to an on-time closing is confirming the assignment date immediately, ensuring the property is accessible with utilities on, and pre-staging comparable sales in case Tidewater is triggered.
 Repairs and reinspections are the most common schedule-breakers, and they are almost always preventable.

 The VA appraisal is not a single appointment.
 It is a multi-step workflow with handoffs between your lender, the VA portal, the assigned appraiser, and the regional review process.
 When any handoff stalls, your closing date slips.
-The veterans who close on schedule treat each milestone as a checkpoint and manage the process actively rather than waiting for updates.
+The Veterans who close on schedule treat each milestone as a checkpoint and manage the process actively rather than waiting for updates.

 Understanding the VA appraisal process from start to finish gives you the leverage to keep every party accountable and your contract on track.